R E S O U R C E S

 Please be in touch with any questions at all!

-There are many local and online printing services that offer a wide range of options for printing your art.
+There are many local and online printing services that offer a wide range of options for printing your new art.
 Many services offer a variety of printing methods and surfaces, from beautiful paper finishes to canvas wraps and gallery blocks.

 Your files from my shop are pre-sized to standard print sizes for your convenience.
 Each is labelled with the sizing at the end of the file name.
 Please be sure to select the correct file for the print size you wish to order when uploading your files to the printing service.